Assa Marra

 Assa Marra: “A Love Letter to West Cumbria and the Legend I Married”

-This 18th December marks 16 incredible years since I met my husband, madcap adventurer and total legend, John Williamson.
-To celebrate this milestone, I’ve created Assa Marra—a 10-episode podcast series that is as much a tribute to him as it is to the place we both hold so dear: West Cumbria.
+18th December 2024 marked 16 incredible years since I met my husband, madcap adventurer and total legend, John Williamson.
+To celebrate this milestone, I created Assa Marra – a podcast series that is as much a tribute to him as it is to the place we both hold so dear: West Cumbria.
+It has grown to 16 episodes, with a couple more due before the end of 2025.

 West Cumbria has been the backdrop to our love story.
 Its rugged landscapes, rich history, and incredible people mirror the qualities I adore in him: strength, humour, indomitable nature, and an unstoppable spirit.
 Over the years, we’ve found inspiration in the stories of this county’s remarkable characters, from legends like Josh Naylor to the everyday heroes whose contributions have gone unnoticed.